Primal Trek

 The Eight Immortals (八仙) are eight daoists who have attained immortality and include:

-1) Han Zhongli (汉钟离), who was a Han Dynasty general, is usually shown carrying a feather fan which he uses to revive the dead.
+also known as Zhongli Quan (锺离权), was a Han Dynasty general and is usually shown carrying a feather fan which he uses to revive the dead.

 2) Lu Dongbin (

-吕洞宾), known for his drinking and fighting abilities, carries a demon-slaying sword and a fly whisk which he uses to walk on clouds or fly to heaven.
+吕 洞宾), known for his drinking and fighting abilities, carries a demon-slaying sword.
+He also carries a fly whisk which he uses to walk on clouds, fly to heaven, and sweep away ignorance.
+(See Lu Dongbin Charm.)

 3) Zhang Guolao (张果老) rides a donkey, sometimes seated backwards, and carries a tube-shaped bamboo musical instrument called a yugu (鱼鼓).